jamisonderek/ford-connect-sim/README.md

 NOTE: The data displayed is from the clone, it is **not** updated as the simulator changes state.

 Once you have cloned your vehicle, you can invoke [https://localhost:3000/quit](https://localhost:3000/quit) to shut down the listner on port 3000 that clones vehicles.
 You would typically do this if your own application also has a listener on port 3000.
+If you have a real auth flow in your app, it is recommended you set FORDSIM_CODE to * so that you can pass your auth requests to the simmulator.

 ## Exposing your simulator on the Internet
 You can expose your simulator from your local development environment onto the internet using ngrok.
 To use ngrok, simply follow the directions at https://dashboard.ngrok.com/get-started/setup.
 If you don't already have an account, click "Sign up for free" at the bottom of the login page.
 After you signup, you many need to reload the above url.